 It’s been around since last December, but we’d never actually reviewed Bellaluna.
-Somehow the brown sign hadn’t lured me in and although I know predecessor J’s had a devout following, my own experiences there had never been spectacular.
-It was, therefore, with mild trepidation that our group of six ventured into the brightly lit restaurant for the first of the rebooted whampreviews.
+Somehow the brown sign hadn’t lured me in and only today although I know predecessor J’s had a devout following, my own experiences there had never been spectacular.
+It was, therefore, with mild trepidation that our group of six ventured into the brightly lit restaurant for the first of the buy viagra soft rebooted whampreviews.

 And we had a damn nice meal.

 Slightly suspicious of the set price menu, which just seemed too cheap, we ploughed our way manfully through a wide range of starters.
 A glance at the table behind us where a man appeared to be eating a plain pizza base elicited a cry of “garlic bread!” from James, and that was promptly added to our order.

 The starters were the highlight of howdoesthemovieend.com the meal for almost everyone – nicely presented, generously portioned, and suitably varied for us to all enjoy.
 Main courses were good, but more of a mixed bag.
 My grilled tuna steak was ok, but definitely a bit overcooked; the pizzas looked nice but not quite up to Sarracino or even La Brocca standard.
 Kimberly’s chicken and spaghetti dish was the most underwhelming – more something from a disappointing children’s party than a West Hampstead restaurant.
 Tom’s seafood pasta was the best looking dish.

 We worked our way through a few bottles of the Nero d’Avola (£17.90) [top wine tip: if Sicilian wine is on a menu, order it], and some of us even had room to trouble the dessert menu.